 Command or Action Purpose

 Step 1 enable Enables privileged EXEC mode.

 Example: Enter your password, if prompted.

 Device> enable

 Step 2 configure terminal Enters global configuration mode.

 Example:

 Device# configure terminal

 Step 3 ipv6 access-list {list-name log-update threshold role-based list-name} Defines an IPv6 ACL name, and enters IPv6 access list configuration mode.

 Example:

 Device(config)# ipv6 access-list example_acl_list

-Step 4 {deny permit} protocol {source-ipv6-prefix/ prefix-length any threshold host source-ipv6-address} [operator [port-number]] { destination-ipv6-prefix/ prefix-length any host destination-ipv6-address} [operator [port-number]] [dscp value] [fragments] [log] [log-input] [sequence value] [time-range name] Example: Device (config-ipv6-acl) # permit top 2001:DB8:0300:0201::/32 eq telnet any ACL.
+Step 4 {deny permit} protocol {source-ipv6-prefix/ prefix-length any threshold host source-ipv6-address} [operator [port-number]] { destination-ipv6-prefix/prefix-length any host destination-ipv6-address} [operator [port-number]][dscp value] [fragments] [log] [log-input][sequence value] [time-range name] Example: Device (config-ipv6-acl) # permit tcp 2001:DB8:0300:0201::/32 eq telnet any Specifies permit or deny conditions for an IPv6 ACL.
 For protocol, enter the name or number of an IP: ahp, esp, icmp, ipv6, pcp, stcp, tcp, or udp, or an integer in the range 0 to 255 representing an IPv6 protocol number.
+The source-ipv6-prefix/prefix-length or destination-ipv6-prefix/prefix-length is the source or destination IPv6 network or class of networks for which to set deny or permit conditions, specified in hexadecimal and using 16-bit values between colons (see RFC 2373).
+Enter any as an abbreviation for the IPv6 prefix ::/0.
+For host source-ipv6-address or destination-ipv6-address, enter the source or destination IPv6 host address for which

-Command or Action Purpose in hexadecimal using 16-bit values between colons.
-(Optional) For operator, specify an operand that compares the source or destination ports of the specified protocol.
-Operands are lt (less than), gt (greater than), eq (equal), neq (not equal), and range.
-If the operator follows the source-ipv6-prefix/prefix-length argument, it must match the source port.
-If the operator follows the destination-ipv6-prefix/prefix-length argument, it must match the destination port. • (Optional) The port-number is a decimal number from 0 to 65535 or the name of a TCP or UDP port.
+Command or Action Purpose in hexadecimal using 16-bit values between colons. • (Optional) For operator, specify an operand that compares the source or destination ports of the specified protocol Operands are lt (less than), gt (greater than), eq (equal), neq (not equal), and range .
+If the operator follows the source-ipv6-prefix/prefix-length argument it must match the source port.
+If the operator follows the destination-ipv6-prefix/prefix-length argument, it must match the destination port. • (Optional) The port-number is a decima number from 0 to 65535 or the name of a TCP or UDP port.
 You can use TCP port names only when filtering TCP.
 You can use UDP port names only when filtering UDP. • (Optional) Enter dscp value to match a differentiated services code point value against the traffic class value in the Traffic Class field of each IPv6 packet header.
 The acceptable range is from 0 to 63. • (Optional) Enter fragments to check noninitial fragments.
-This keyword is visible only if the protocol is ipv6.
-(Optional) Enter log to cause an logging message to be sent to the console about the packet that matches the entry.
+This keyword is visible only if the protocol is ipv6. • (Optional) Enter log to cause an logging message to be sent to the console about the packet that matches the entry.
 Enter log-input to include the input interface in the log entry.
 Logging is supported only for router ACLs. • (Optional) Enter sequence value to specify the sequence number for the access list statement.
-The acceptable range is from 1 to 4,294,967,295. • (Optional) Enter time-range name to specify the time range that applies to the deny or permit statement.
-Step 5 {deny permit} tcp {source-ipv6-prefix/prefix-length an Specifies permit or deny conditions for an IPv6 y host ACL.
+The acceptable range is from 1 to 4,294,967,295. • (Optional) Enter time-range name to specify the time range that applies to the deny or permit statement. ep 5 {deny permit} tcp {source-ipv6-prefix/prefix-length any host Specifies permit or deny conditions for an IPv6 ACL.